 Lightspeed Order Anywhere

-Lightspeed Order Anywhere is a new online ordering platform where restaurant’s can upload their menus and sell their products on our online ordering platform without commission fees or hidden charges.
+Lightspeed Order Anywhere is an online ordering platform where restaurant’s can upload their menus and sell their products on our online ordering platform without commission fees or hidden charges.

 That’s what sets Lightspeed Order Anywhere apart from third-party online ordering platforms, and provides operators with effective means for increasing revenue without cutting into their margins.